 - Served in the Republic of Vietnam for six months during the period of March 1, 1961, and March 28, 1973.

 - Served outside the geographical limits of the Republic of Vietnam and gave direct support in the battle to the Republic of Vietnam and Armed Forces for six months.

 - Such individuals must meet the criteria established for the Armed Forces Expeditionary Medal (for Vietnam) or the Vietnam Service Medal, to qualify for the Republic of Vietnam Campaign Medal.

-- Six months service is not required for those who were wounded by enemy forces; killed in action or otherwise in line of duty; or captured by enemy forces.
+- Six months service is not required for those who were wounded by enemy forces; killed in action or otherwise in the line of duty, or captured by enemy forces.